What Are Meme Stocks?

 So, what are meme stocks exactly?
 A meme stock is any publicly-traded company that is facing excessive trading volume from retail investors on social media.
 In general, it’s a stock that is going “viral” on various social media platforms that leads to skyrocketing share prices.

-This all began with a community of investors on Reddit who recognized a trend of large hedge funds that were shorting GameStop (NYSE: GME) stock.
+This all began with a community of investors on the Reddit forum “WallStreetBets” who recognized a trend of large hedge funds that were shorting GameStop (NYSE: GME) stock.
 Specifically, these hedge funds believed GameStop had a bearish outlook due to the closure of stores throughout the country.
 Therefore, they decided to bet against or “short” the stock.

 The Reddit community responded by buying shares of GameStop in massive waves.
 This caused the share price to skyrocket in what is known as a short squeeze.